Ashwin-1709/spotlight-web/README.md

 ## Why only YouTube, GitHub, and Google as Bangs?

-I am lazy again and spend ~95% of time on YouTube and random browsing.ust hold
+I am lazy again and spend ~95% of time on YouTube and random browsing

 ## Installation